Malta Payroll and Benefits Guide

 Malta is a relatively straightforward country in which to set up a business, and the process should take no more than two weeks.

 The first step is to prepare the Memorandum and Articles of Association, and open a Maltese bank account.
-Within that bank account, you will have to deposit at least 20-25% of your minimum share capital: the minimum rates are €1164.69 (approx. £1000, $1260) for a private company, and €46,587.47 (approx. £39,800, $50,500) for a public company.
-All your relevant documents can then be filed online through the Malta Business Registry, for which there is a fee of between €100 and €2250, depending on the amount of share capital involved.
+Within that bank account, you will have to deposit at least 20-25% of your minimum share capital: the minimum rates are €1,164.69 (approx. £1,000, $1,350) for a private company, and €46,587.47 (approx. £40,200, $53,800) for a public company.
+All your relevant documents can then be filed online through the Malta Business Registry, for which there is a fee of between €100 and €2,250, depending on the amount of share capital involved.

 Employment Considerations

 The standard working week in Malta is 40 hours across five eight-hour shifts.
-Anything above this counts as overtime, unless defined otherwise in a Wage Regulation Order, where the standard working week may be a maximum of 48 hours, averaged over 17 weeks.
-Overtime is paid at 150% of normal salary and, interestingly, the first €10,000 (approx. £8500, $10,800) earned per year through overtime is only taxed at 15%.
+Anything above this counts as overtime, where the standard working week may be a maximum of 48 hours, averaged over 17 weeks, in line with the EU’s Working Time Directive.
+WROs can lead to variations in these limits, and employees have the right to voluntarily opt out.

 Notice periods start at zero for employees in their first month, after which one week should be given, rising to two weeks after six months’ service and four weeks after two years’ service.
 These statutory notice periods continue to lengthen according to experience, reaching a maximum of 12 weeks for employees with at least ten years of service.

 Probationary periods are at least six months, and should be a full year for technical or management staff earning more than double the national minimum wage.
+Probation periods for fixed-term contracts should generally be around one-third of the contract’s duration.

 Compensation, Bonuses and Severance

-The national minimum wage rate in Malta was bumped up by more than 10% at the start of 2024.
-It now stands at €213.54 per week (approx. £185, $230) for employees aged 18 or over; slightly lower rates apply for younger employees.
+The national minimum wage rate in Malta is normally increased on January 1 every year.
+For 2026, the rate is €229.44 per week (approx. £200, $265) for employees aged 18 or over; slightly lower rates apply for younger employees.
+Employees should also receive a ‘cost of living allowance’ of an extra €4.66 per week.
 The Wage Regulation Orders involved in collective bargaining often mean that these rates are increased on an industry-specific basis.

 Tax and Social Security

-Malta is unusual in its income tax in that it has an American-style system where thresholds vary according to whether a taxpayer is single, married, or a parent.
-A certain amount is exempt, varying between €9100 per year (approx. £7800, $9900) for a single person, to €12,700 per year (approx. £10,900, $13,800) for a married person.
+A certain amount is exempt, and these amounts have been substantially increased in recent years.
+As of 2026, the exempt allowance varies between €12,000 per year (approx. £10,400, $13,900) for a single person, to €22,500 per year (approx. £19,400, $26,000) for a married person with at least two children.
 After this, rates of 15% and then 25% apply.
-For all types of taxpayers, the highest rate of 35% is applied on all earnings over and above €60,000 per year (approx. £51,300, $65,000).
+For all types of taxpayers, the highest rate of 35% is applied on all earnings over and above €60,000 per year (approx. £51,800, $69,300).

 Corporation tax in Malta is relatively high at 35%, but a refund system means large amounts of this tax can often be claimed back by shareholders.
 VAT is 18%, with a number of reductions, notably including a 7% rate on renting licensed tourist accommodation.

 The social security system in Malta is one of the simplest around.
-If an employee earns more than €26,831 per year (approx. £22,900, $29,100), then employers and employees each contribute a flat rate of €51.60 per week (approx. £45, $55).
+If an employee earns more than €29,084 per year (approx. £25,100, $33,600), then employers and employees each contribute a flat rate of €55.93 per week (approx. £48, $65).
 If they earn less than this, then each party contributes 10%.

 Holidays and Leave